The Mill Mountain Garden Club

 In 1936, Mill Mountain Garden Club became a member of The Garden Club of Virginia, and the club was elected to membership in The Garden Club of America in 1957.

 The Mill Mountain Garden Club is a 501(c)3 organization.
 Contributions to The Mill Mountain Garden Club are much appreciated and help support and sustain the club’s long legacy of community service.
 Gifts may be honorary or in memoriam with acknowledgements directed to individuals and/or family.
+Gifts may be designed to support The Wildflower Garden or other club projects.
 For tax purposes, a letter will be provided to each donor noting the following: The Mill Mountain Garden Club is a 501(c)(3) organization.
 Donations are tax deductible when no goods or services are provided in consideration of the contribution.

 For more information, please email us at email@example.com.